Vedantvijayhumbe/SequriQuest/CONTRIBUTING.md

 # Contributing to SEQURIQUEST_

 Thank you for considering contributing to SEQURIQUEST_!
-Your feedback, bug reports, and code contributions help make our CTF platform more engaging and robust.
-Below are some guidelines to help you get started.
+Whether you're reporting a bug, suggesting an enhancement, or contributing code, your efforts help make our CTF platform more engaging and robust.

+Below are some guidelines to help you get started smoothly. 💡

 ---